Midwest, Northeast Arctic outbreak and lake-effect snow to last days

 At its full extent, the frigid air will reach coastal areas of the Northwest, much of the Rockies, Plains, Midwest, South and Northeast states around mid-January.

-This image shows a sampling of AccuWeather RealFeel® Temperatures as of the midday hours on Saturday, Jan.
-13, 2024.

-Into midweek, nighttime lows around Chicago will range from the lower single digits to several degrees below zero F. In the East, New York City will have multiple nights with low temperatures well down into the 20s next week.
+Into midweek, nighttime lows around Chicago will range from the lower single digits to several degrees below zero Fahrenheit.
+In the East, New York City will have multiple nights with low temperatures well down into the 20s this week.

 "You have to go back until February 2022 to find something about as cold and as lengthy as this outbreak will be, at least for the whole of the Central and Eastern states.
 The Northwest missed out on that cold air in 2022," Benz said.